samuel-oluwemimo/Environmental-Sound-Classification/README.md

 - Modal for Inference: Leverages Modal for efficient, scalable, and serverless deployment of the trained model for inference.

-- Gradio Dashboard: Provides an intuitive web interface for users to upload audio files and receive real-time classification predictions.
+- Streamlit: Provides an intuitive web interface for users to upload audio files and receive real-time classification predictions.

 - End-to-End Pipeline: Demonstrates a complete workflow from data preprocessing to model deployment and interactive demonstration.